About This Chapter

 The powers of the federal government that are specifically described in the Constitution are sometimes called 'delegated' or 'expressed powers,' but most often they are known as 'enumerated powers,' and they describe how a central government with three distinct branches can operate effectively.

-7. What is the 5th Amendment? - Definition, Summary & Court Cases
+7. Fifth Amendment - Definition, Summary & Court Cases

 8. Tennessee v.
 Garner: Case Brief & Summary